Skip to main content

 Reality:

-This myth sort-of holds true - an employer can't straight-out ask if a candidate is married, has kids, or if they've taken any long term sick leave.
+An employer can't straight-out ask if a candidate is married, has kids, or if they've taken any long-term sick leave.
 However, employers can ask similar questions in ways that relate to the job.

 For example, the interviewer might use a question such as: "Do you have any responsibilities which might interfere with regular and dependable attendance at work?" to find out if a candidate's family life might obstruct their ability to do the job.